codewithpassion/foxglove-studio-h264-extension/README.md

 ### Error handling

 Errors arrent currently handled nicely.
 If there was a decoder error, it is printed out on the developer console as an error but not yet brought to the UI.

+# Thanks

+This extension was supported by MissionRobotics (http://missionrobotics.us)